swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 let fn = { (x: Int, y: Int) -> Int in x+y }
 ```

 Nested functions are also an important consideration, because they can also capture values just like a closure expression.
-We propose requiring the `@concurrent` attribute on nested function declarations:
+The `@concurrent` attribute is used on nested function declarations to opt-into concurrency checking:

 ```swift
 func globalFunction(arr: [Int]) {